dharkness/sudoku/README.md

       - cells: Map<Coord, Cell>
       - indexes: BitSet or CoordSet or 0b000000000 to 0b111111111
     - KnownSet for cell/group/container candidates
-  - refactor
-    - rename State (solved cells and candidates) to Board, Positions
-    - rename Board (if State becomes Board) to Sudoku, Layout, Game, Grid
-      - Grid for the structure and Board for the state are a good combo
-      - remove state-access methods from Grid; use it only to access structural items

 - Play
   - UI